 We are proud to present the National Knowledge Agenda for Logistics.
-This agenda has been compiled with the help of researchers, policy makers and professionals, all of whom have made valuable contributions.
+This agenda has been compiled with the help of researchers, policy makers and contributions.
 We would like to thank everyone who has been involved in the preparation of this agenda. is fantastic!